fpgmaas/deptry/CONTRIBUTING.rst

         tox

-   This requires you to have multiple versions of python installed.
+   This requires you to have multiple versions of Python installed.
    This step is also triggered in the CI/CD pipeline, so you could also choose to skip this step locally.